-Paris will always be known for its small markets and cafés on every street corner, its sometimes chaotic traffic, and the good spirit of Parisians that you can meet every morning in the subway!
+Paris will always be known for its small markets and cafés on every street corner, its sometimes chaotic traffic, and the good spirited Parisians that you can meet every morning in the subway!

-Due to gentrification, prices in all the arrondissements are rising, and in some cases even the least popular ones.
+Due to gentrification, prices in all the arrondissements are rising, especially in the previously less desirable ones.

-In addition, there is a shortage of good properties in the market.
-You must be the first to visit and not be afraid to make unnecessary visits.
+In addition, there is a shortage of quality properties on the market; therefore, you must be reactive and among the first to visit every potential match.

-It is very difficult to fully assess this market when you do not live there or if you do not have the time to search.
+It is very difficult to fully assess this market when you do not live in Paris or do not have enough time to search.

 Responsiveness and availability are the key words for an effective search in Paris.

 Le Grand Paris will also transform the Parisian landscape.
-In addition to its 20 current arrondissements, Paris will include all the surrounding cities that are currently referred to as the “petite couronne”.
+In addition to its 20 current arrondissements, Paris will soon include all the surrounding cities that are currently referred to as the “petite couronne.”

 City of lights, city of romance, Paris is not only the capital of France, but it is the top destination for tourists with close to 30 million visitors in 2010.
 With more than 400 conventions each year, Paris and its suburbs are the number one region for professional encounters, and shows.
 Paris is the center of Europe, easily accessible by plane, and TGV (high speed train) (2 hours and fifteen minutes from London, 1 and a half hours from Bruxelles, 3 hours from Geneva).

-Paris is the city of good living, elegant cuisine,beautiful monuments, a city of art, outdoor cafes, and outdoor food markets.
+Paris is the city of good living, elegant cuisine, beautiful monuments, art, outdoor cafes, and outdoor food markets.

 The manageable size of Paris compared to other major cities offers a variety of neighborhoods all with very different sights and experiences worth discovering.

-Each area not only has a general type of architecture that prevails, but also offers a different kind of lifestyle, a tradition whether it be family, business, hipster or bobo…
+Each area not only has a general type of architecture that prevails, but also offers a different kind of lifestyle and tradition whether it be familial, business, hipster or bobo…

 Are you left bank or right?
 West Paris or East?